Skip to main content

 Our Pastoral Team and Support

 Our pastoral team at Burnley High School are second to none in the help, advice, guidance and support they provide for our learners.
-It is vital that our Pastoral team work in cohesion with our learners, teachers, parents/careers and external agencies to ensure the safety and wellbeing of our learners.
+It is vital that our Pastoral team work in cohesion with our learners, teachers, parents/carers and external agencies to ensure the safety and wellbeing of our learners.

 Our aim is to identify and if possible, pre-empt any concerns or issues as early as possible, thus removing any barriers to learning which may be preventing our learners from reaching their full potential.
 We know our learners well, know what makes them ‘tick’ and this rapport helps us to work closely with them to identify any external factors which may prevent them from being their best.
 We then work closely alongside the teaching and support staff to develop positive relationships with them and their families in order to offer as much support and intervention as possible.